OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 power_restrictions:
  - {from: b, to: c, value: "M1C1"}

-comfort: AIR_CONDITIONING # or NONE
+comfort: AIR_CONDITIONING # or HEATING, default STANDARD

 options:
+  # Should we use electrical profiles to select rolling stock speed effort curves
   use_electrical_profiles: true
 ```